-ICES a lot data is collected on abundances of marine organisms, e.g. in trawl
+ICES, a lot of data is collected on abundances of marine organisms, for example in trawl

 these data are collected over a large number of locations, and the spatial and

 temporal heterogeneity of the marine habitat causes spatial and temporal

 variation in the observed abundances.

 Analyses of such data may reveal abundance trends of marine populations, but